Roman ruins in Zadar

 To begin your road trip to Croatia, you have several options:

-• Airports for Zadar, Split, and Dubrovnik have services to many European cities.
+- Airports for Zadar, Split, and Dubrovnik serve many European cities.

 Venice to Pula Ferry has up to three sailings per week and takes 3.5 hours.
 There are two ferry services – Kompass and Venezia Lines.